 Employers should have receive a payment equal to 100% of their salary and wages withheld, with a maximum payment of $50,000 (and minimum of $10,000).

 If you need assistance lodging your Instalment Activity Statement (IAS) or Business Activity Statement (BAS) please call us on 03 5443 0344.

 The instant asset write-off threshold has been increased from $30,000 to $150,000 and expanded access to include businesses with aggregated annual turnover of less than $500 million (up from $50 million).
 This applies from 12 March 2020 until 31 December 2020, for new or second hand assets first used or installed ready for use in this timeframe.

 Business owners will be able to claim the deduction in their 2019/20 tax return.

 If you employ an apprentice or trainee you may be eligible for a wage subsidy of 50% of their wage paid from 1 January 2020 to 30 September 2020.
 Employers will be reimbursed up to a maximum of $21,000, per eligible apprentice or trainee ($7,000 per quarter).

-The subsidy will be available to small businesses employing fewer than 20 full time employees who retain an apprentice or trainee.
+The subsidy is available to small businesses employing fewer than 20 full time employees who retain an apprentice or trainee.
 The apprentice or trainee must have been in training with a small business as at 1 March 2020.

-Employers can register for the subsidy from early April 2020.
+Registrations for the subsidy opened in April 2020.
 Final claims for payment must be lodged by 31 December 2020.